crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/common-attack-targets.md

 When it comes to categorizing common vulnerabilities targeted by penetration testers (and malicious hackers), NIST's 2008 categories of vulnerabilities (attack targets) is a logical starting point.

 NIST SP 800-115, "Technical Guide to Information Security Testing and Assessment", was published in 2008 but has not been formally updated.
 While the high-level principles and methodology of penetration testing in this guide are still sound, the taxonomy of vulnerabilities is significantly outdated.

 The attack landscape has evolved dramatically, primarily towards web applications, identity-based attacks, APIs, and cloud services.

-A modern, practical taxonomy of attack categories can be anchored in the following two/three frameworks:
+A modern, practical taxonomy of attack categories can be anchored in the following three frameworks:

 - **CWE Top 25:** This is now the standard for categorizing the root cause of a vulnerability.
 - **CVE/NVD:** This is how we track specific instances of vulnerabilities in software (what is exploited).

-- **OWASP Top 10**
+- **OWASP Top 10**: add a few explanatory words here

-These two/three frameworks reflect an evolving attack landscape pointing to the following categories of vulnerabilities:
+These three frameworks reflect an evolving attack landscape pointing to the following categories of vulnerabilities:

 - **Web Application Flaws:** Injection (SQLi, OS Command), XSS, Broken Access Control (IDOR).
 - **Security Misconfigurations:** Cloud storage (S3) buckets, default credentials, unnecessary services.